Miayl/jekyll-page/timing-guide.md

 a) Click on a line you want to time

-b) Go forward with ⇨ and backward with ⇦ to go to the desired video position
+b) Go forward with ⇨ and backward with ⇦ on your keyboard to go to the desired video position

 c) Set the start time of the line with button nr.
 3 to that video position (use button nr.
 4 to set the end time)